Malcolm-Q/Mid-Term/README.md

 # Mid-Term Project
 This repository cointains all the information you need to work on the Mid-Term project.

-Project by Emily Sticland & Malcolm Kew
+Project by Emily Stickland & Malcolm Kew

 ## Hello and Welcome!!!